-In 2020, the Ecology Center celebrates fifty years of environmental action.
-Established in the wake of the first Earth Day in 1970, the Ecology Center has grown into a leading regional organization promoting a mission of “healthy people, healthy planet.”
-A fiftieth birthday is an opportunity to take stock of past successes, reflect about what’s changed, and evaluate lessons learned and opportunities that lie ahead.
-This website, created as part of an ongoing collaboration between the Ecology Center and the University of Michigan Department of History, presents some highlights from the Ecology Center’s first fifty years.
+In 2020-21, the Ecology Center is celebrating fifty years of environmental action.
+Established in the wake of the first Earth Day, the Ann Arbor-based Ecology Center has grown into a leading regional organization promoting a mission of “healthy people, healthy planet.”

 This website, created by the Environmental Justice HistoryLab, is part of an ongoing collaboration between the Ecology Center and the University of Michigan Department of History.
 By excavating stories of environmental activism, justice, and sustainability, the project demonstrates how student research and writing can inform and empower advocacy.
 As a digital resource, these pages also allow visitors to access some of the letters, photographs, and posters used during the research process.

 Beginning in 2019, teams of University of Michigan undergraduates dove into archival materials, conducted interviews with Ecology Center affiliates, and developed this website documenting many of the Ecology Center’s main campaigns.
 Their findings are organized into five themes that showcase the Ecology Center’s diverse activities.
 Rather than an official and comprehensive history of the Ecology Center, what follows contains highlights reflecting the perspectives and interests of student researchers.